AnalogJ/thesparktree-blog/_posts/2018-12-09-customize-coreos-kernel-part-1.md

 While it looks like I may have to scrap this work and start over from scratch, hopefully your `kernel module` does not have any dependencies that are unavailable as modules.

-In Part 2 of this series I'll walk though the steps I took to build a full custom CoreOS kernel.
+In Part 2 of this series I'll walk though the steps I attempt to build a full custom CoreOS kernel.

 # References
 - https://wiki.gentoo.org/wiki/Intel#Feature_support - Kernel options required for enabling Intel i915 driver